objcio/articles/2015-02-10-face-recognition-with-opencv.md

 OpenCV is a C++ API consisting of various modules containing a wide range of functions, from low-level image color space conversions to high-level machine learning tools.

 Using C++ APIs for iOS development is not something most of us do daily.
 You need to use Objective-C++ for the files calling OpenCV methods, i.e. you cannot call OpenCV methods from Swift or Objective-C. The OpenCV [iOS tutorials](http://docs.opencv.org/doc/tutorials/ios/video_processing/video_processing.html#opencviosvideoprocessing) tell you to simply change the file extensions to `.mm` for all classes where you'd like to use OpenCV, including view controllers.
 While this might work, it is not a particularly good idea.
 The correct approach is to write Objective-C++ wrapper classes for all OpenCV functionality you would like to use in your app.
 These Objective-C++ wrappers translate OpenCV's C++ APIs to safe Objective-C APIs and can be used transparently in all Objective-C classes.
-Going the wrapper route, you will be able to contain C++ code in your project to the wrappers only and most likely save lots of headaches further down the road in resolving hard-to-track compile errors because a C++ header got erroneously included in a wrong file.
+Going the wrapper route, you will be able to contain C++ code in your project to the wrappers only and most likely save lots of headaches further down the road in resolving hard-to-track compile errors because a C++ header was erroneously included in a wrong file.

 OpenCV declares the `cv` namespace, such that classes are prefixed with `cv::`, like `cv::Mat`, `cv::Algorithm`, etc. It is possible to use `using namespace cv` in your `.mm` files in order to be able to drop the `cv::` prefixes for a lot of classes, but you will still need to write them out for classes like `cv::Rect` and `cv::Point`, due to collisions with `Rect` and `Point` defined in `MacTypes.h`.
 While it's a matter of personal preference, I prefer to use `cv::` everywhere for the sake of consistency.

 ###Modules

-Below is a list of most important modules as described in the [official documentation](http://docs.opencv.org/modules/core/doc/intro.html).
+Below is a list of the most important modules as described in the [official documentation](http://docs.opencv.org/modules/core/doc/intro.html).

-- **core**: a compact module defining basic data structures, including the dense multi-dimensional array `Mat`, and basic functions used by all other modules.
+- **core**: a compact module defining basic data structures, including the dense multi-dimensional array `Mat`, and basic functions used by all other modules
-- **imgproc**: an image processing module that includes linear and non-linear image filtering, geometrical image transformations (resize, affine and perspective warping, generic table-based remapping), color space conversion, histograms, and so on.
+- **imgproc**: an image processing module that includes linear and non-linear image filtering, geometrical image transformations (resize, affine and perspective warping, generic table-based remapping), color space conversion, histograms, and so on
-- **video**: a video analysis module that includes motion estimation, background subtraction, and object tracking algorithms.
+- **video**: a video analysis module that includes motion estimation, background subtraction, and object tracking algorithms
-- **calib3d**: basic multiple-view geometry algorithms, single and stereo camera calibration, object pose estimation, stereo correspondence algorithms, and elements of 3D reconstruction.
+- **calib3d**: basic multiple-view geometry algorithms, single and stereo camera calibration, object pose estimation, stereo correspondence algorithms, and elements of 3D reconstruction
-- **features2d**: salient feature detectors, descriptors, and descriptor matchers.
+- **features2d**: salient feature detectors, descriptors, and descriptor matchers
-- **objdetect**: detection of objects and instances of the predefined classes (for example: faces, eyes, mugs, people, cars, and so on).
+- **objdetect**: detection of objects and instances of the predefined classes (for example: faces, eyes, mugs, people, cars, and so on)
-- **ml**: various machine learning algorithms such as K-Means, Support Vector Machines, and Neural Networks.
+- **ml**: various machine learning algorithms such as K-Means, Support Vector Machines, and Neural Networks
-- **highgui**: an easy-to-use interface for video capturing, image and video codecs, and simple UI capabilities (only a subset available on iOS).
+- **highgui**: an easy-to-use interface for video capturing, image and video codecs, and simple UI capabilities (only a subset available on iOS)
-- **gpu**: GPU-accelerated algorithms from different OpenCV modules (unavailable on iOS).
+- **gpu**: GPU-accelerated algorithms from different OpenCV modules (unavailable on iOS)
-- **ocl**: common algorithms implemented using OpenCL (unavailable on iOS).
+- **ocl**: common algorithms implemented using OpenCL (unavailable on iOS)
-- a few more helper modules such as Python bindings and user-contributed algorithms.
+- a few more helper modules such as Python bindings and user-contributed algorithms

 ###Fundamental Classes and Operations